-If you have aspirations to be financially free, retire early or you just want to get in control of your finances, a good place to start is by managing your expenses.
-Having money left over at the end of each month gives you the option to, say, build your emergency fund, pay off any debt, invest or save for something big like a car or a luxury holiday.
-Here are some of Sprive’s favourite money-saving ideas.
+If you have aspirations to be financially free, retire early, get in control of your finances and have good financial habits, a good place to start is by managing your expenses.
+Having more money left over at the end of each month gives you the option to, say, build your emergency fund, pay off any debt, invest or save for something big like a dream house or a luxury holiday and focus on the big picture.

 Managing your money

 - Automate your savings– Sprive recommends that you have 6 months of emergency cash sitting in a high interest savings account.
-To help build this nest and to prevent you spending on things you perhaps don't need, set up a standing order from your current account on the day you are paid.
-This way you are essentially paying yourself first.
-Even if you are able to save a £50 a week, over the year this amounts to £2,600 which can make a difference.
+To help build this nest and to prevent you making a financial transaction on things you perhaps don't need, set up a standing order from your current account on the day you are paid - on a monthly basis for example.

-- Clear your debts– have a look at your outstanding debts, e.g. credit cards, store credit and start working on paying off the outstanding balance.
+- Clear your debts– Have a look at your outstanding debts, e.g. credit cards, store credit and start working on paying off the outstanding balance.
 Start off paying off the debts that are charging you the highest interest rate first.

-- Transfer your debt – if you are making large interest payments on debt, it might make sense to transfer it all onto a credit card with 0% balance transfer.
+Transfer your debt – If you are making large interest payments on debt, it might make sense to transfer it all onto a credit card with 0% balance transfer.
 These credit cards will give you opportunity to repay any debt at no extra cost.
 You just need to make sure you pay off the balance before the end of the promotional period.

-- Set goals – a good way of making a significant change is to set yourself a more long dated goal like where you want to be in 5 years.
+A good way of making a significant change is to set yourself a more long dated goal like where you want to be in 5 years.
 This helps focus your personal finance decisions around this and have something exciting to strive towards.

-- Cashback credit cards– these credit cards pay you every time you spend on them and can save you £100s a year.
+Cashback credit cards– These credit cards pay you every time you spend on them and can save you £100s a year.
 Some of the top paying cashback cards can pay up to 5% as part of their introduction offer.
 Just try and make sure you don't overspend and that you are able to pay off the balance at the end of the month to avoid any interest charges.

-- Discount codes and cashback sites – make sure you sign up to cashback sites like Quidco and TopCashback.
+Discount codes and cashback sites – make sure you sign up to cashback sites like Quidco and TopCashback.
 It is free to join and can earn cashback at many of the online stores you are likely to shop at.
 Apps like Vouchercloud are great for finding discounts and coupon codes.

-- Switching to cheaper brands– try switching down to cheaper products e.g. supermarket own brands and keep doing so until you are unhappy with the change.
+Switching to cheaper brands– try switching down to cheaper products e.g. supermarket own brands and keep doing so until you are unhappy with the change.
 You might just find that by doing that you're actually saving hundreds of pounds a year without a real change in your lifestyle.

-- Petrol – there are plenty of apps that show you the cheapest petrol station to fill up your tank near you which could save you a couple of hundred pounds a year.
+Petrol – there are plenty of apps that show you the cheapest petrol station to fill up your tank near you - which could save you a couple of hundred pounds a year.